DANCE-Lab/DANCE-Wiki/docs/fnirs_protocols/fnirs_hyperscanning.md

 ![alt text](record_button.png)

 9. Two aurora windows will pop up after you press record.
 DO NOT CLOSE THEM.
 Minimize them.

+New git update